IG Logo

 Is it worth investing in penny stocks?

 Penny stocks are highly volatile assets that require caution.
-Some penny stocks may lose all their value, while others have above-average returns.
+Some penny stocks may lose all their value over a relatively short period, while others may produce above-average returns.

 Why are penny stocks so risky?

-Penny stocks are considered risky assets, because of their high volatility and lack of liquidity.
-Penny stocks are shares of small companies from which usually only a few performs well in the future.
-Because of the illiquidity, it is harder or sometimes impossible to sell the stocks you own.
+Penny stocks are considered risky assets because of their high price volatility and lack of liquidity.
+Penny stocks are shares of small companies, only a few of which have the potential to perform well in the future.
+Because of poor liquidity, it is hard or sometimes outright impossible to sell the stocks you own.

 Author of this article